advancedAgritek-BB/coinTrader2.0/README.md

 excluded_symbols: [ETH/USD]
 ```

+OHLCV data for these symbols is now fetched concurrently using
+`load_ohlcv_parallel`, greatly reducing the time needed to evaluate
+large symbol lists.

 ## Web UI

 A small Flask web dashboard is included for running the bot and inspecting logs.